Tailwind: A Practical Framework for Query Accelerators: Additional Details

-Recall that \thesystem{} uses a greedy search to select the accelerator instances to use for a storage budget. \thesystem{} first enumerates possible instantiation candidates by matching its \alps{} against the user-provided offline workload.
+Recall that \thesystem{} uses a greedy search to select the accelerator instances to use for a storage budget. \thesystem{} first enumerates possible instance candidates by matching its \alps{} against the user-provided query log.
 It then evaluates these candidates by computing their normalized benefit: the predicted reduction in workload execution time divided by the accelerator's space usage.
 The algorithm iteratively selects the instance with the highest normalized benefit, recomputing benefits after each selection, until the there is no more run time reduction or it exhausts the space budget.

-\sparagraph{Discussion.} We take this two step approach for two key reasons.
-First, by matching \alps{} to the offline planning workload to enumerate candidates, we only consider accelerator instantiations that would match the workload.
-This strategy prunes the candidate search space by leveraging our design assumption that our offline planning queries are representative of the online workload.
-Second, we use a greedy search because our accelerator instantiation candidates typically affect just one query each and multiple candidates have an monotonic effect on a query's runtime speedup.
-While complex accelerator interactions are possible (e.g., two candidates accelerating a query together but not individually), our experiments show that a greedy search is sufficient and practical (Section~\ref{sec:evaluation}).
+\sparagraph{Discussion.} We take this two step approach for two reasons.
+First, matching \alps{} to queries in the query log to enumerate candidates ensures we only consider instances that would match the workload.
+This strategy prunes the search space using our assumption that workload log is representative of the online workload.
+Second, we use a greedy search because our candidates usually affect one query each and multiple candidates have an monotonic effect on a query's speedup.
+While complex interactions are possible (e.g., two candidates accelerating a query together but not individually), our experiments show that a greedy search is practical (\Cref{sec:eval-case-study}).

-\sparagraph{Analysis.} Let $n$ be the number of accelerator instantiation candidates.
-Then our greedy search has a complexity of $O(n^2)$ because it recomputes the normalized benefit (for the remaining accelerator candidates) each time it selects a candidate.
+\sparagraph{Analysis.} Let $n$ be the number of accelerator instance candidates.
+Our greedy search has a complexity of $O(n^2)$ since it recomputes the normalized benefit (for the remaining candidates) each time it selects a candidate.
 An exhaustive search would consider $O(2^n)$ candidate sets.
-The algorithm terminates because, on each iteration, it ether selects one new instance (or terminates) and the set of candidates is finite.
+The algorithm terminates because, on each iteration, it selects a candidate and the set of candidates is finite.